Audio Interfaces for iPad – 4 of the Best

 If you’re aiming to exploit your iPad for musical purposes, you’ll need to know which audio interfaces for iPad are the best for your needs.
 Here are four great choices.

-Focusrite has become more widely known in recent years for its range of excellent audio interfaces than the premium outboard on which it built its name.
+Behringer has become more widely known in recent years for its range of excellent audio interfaces.
 This is for very good reasons.
 Providing superb audio quality and preamps in affordable devices, they set a new standard for others to follow.

-The Focusrite iTrack Solo is the first device solely pitched as an audio interface for iPad from Focusrite.
-Providing a high-quality microphone preamp with phantom power, with great guitar inputs, into a compact USB unit at under £100, it ticks every box.
+The Behringer U-Phoria UM2 offers a high-quality microphone preamp with phantom power, as well as a great instrument input.
+The compact USB unit can slip into your pocket to be taken anywhere and at well under £100 it ticks every box.
 As another nice touch, it’s also compatible with Mac and PC.

 Zoom is more traditionally known for its work in the field of guitar pedals and effects, although it has a sort of double life too.
 See, as well as its prominence in the guitar world, it has also grown in stature in the world of video production.
 Its superb H-series units are well respected audio capture devices, used extensively in videography on account of their unique features.